gradio-app/gradio/guides/getting_started.md

 {{ code["image_classifier_interpretation"] }}

-In addition to `default`, Gradio also includes [Shapley-based interpretation](https://christophm.github.io/interpretable-ml-book/shap.html), which provide more accurate interpretations, albeit usually with a slower runtime.
+In addition to `default`, Gradio also includes [Shapley-based interpretation](https://christophm.github.io/interpretable-ml-book/shap.html), which provides more accurate interpretations, albeit usually with a slower runtime.
 To use this, simply set the `interpretation` parameter to `"shap"` (note: also make sure the python package `shap` is installed).
-Optionally, you can modify the the `num_shap` parameter, which controls the tradeoff between accuracy as runtime.
+Optionally, you can modify the the `num_shap` parameter, which controls the tradeoff between accuracy and runtime (increasing this value generally increases accuracy).
 Here is an example:

 ```python
 gr.Interface(fn=classify_image, inputs=image, outputs=label, interpretation="shap", num_shap=5).launch()